B-unit

-A B unit, in railroad terminology, is a locomotive unit (generally a diesel locomotive) which does not have a control cab or crew compartment, and must therefore be operated in tandem with another coupled locomotive with a cab (an A unit).
+A B-unit, in railroad terminology, is a locomotive unit (generally a diesel locomotive) which does not have a control cab or crew compartment and therefore must be operated in tandem with another coupled locomotive with a cab (an A-unit).
 The terms booster unit and cabless are also used.
-The concept is largely confined to North America.
+The concept is largely confined to North America and post-Soviet countries.
 Elsewhere, locomotives without driving cabs are rare.

+A B-unit is distinct from a slug unit, which only has traction motors and in certain instances may have a cab.

+The term primarily is applied to freight locomotives, but can be applied to passenger multiple units as well in some cases for when motor cars are put in the middle of trains.
+In practice however, the term is rarely used to describe multiple unit trains, and in many circumstances the non-cab cars are directly or indirectly permanently attached to a cab car.

 Controls

-Some B units cannot be moved without a controlling unit attached, but most have some simple controls inside, and often a side window at that control station.
-For example, B unit versions of the EMD FT with conventional couplers had a fifth porthole-style window added on the right side only for the control station.
+Some B-units cannot be moved without a controlling unit attached, but most have some simple controls inside, and often a side window at that control station.
+For example, B-unit versions of the EMD FT with conventional couplers had a fifth porthole-style window added on the right side only for the control station.
 Other models used existing windows.
-These controls enable a hostler to move the B unit locomotive by itself in a yard or shops.
-B units without controls are generally semi-permanently coupled to controlling units.
-Sometimes, there is a terminology distinction between the types: a 'booster' is a B unit with hostler controls, and a 'slave' is a B unit without hostler controls.
+These controls enable a hostler to move the B-unit locomotive by itself in a yard or shops.
+B-units without controls are generally semi-permanently coupled to controlling units.
+Sometimes, there is a terminology distinction between the types: a 'booster' is a B-unit with hostler controls, and a 'slave' is a B-unit without hostler controls.

 Reasons for use

-The reasons railroads ordered B units included the fact that a B unit was slightly cheaper.
-With no driving cab, B units lack windshields, crew seats, radios, heating, and air conditioning.
-There would also be no toilets, which were usually found in the short hood of an A unit.
+The reasons railroads ordered B-units included the fact that a B-unit was slightly cheaper.
+With no driving cab, B-units lack windshields, crew seats, radios, heating, and air conditioning.
+There would also be no toilets, which were usually found in the short hood of an A-unit.
 Additionally, at first, railroads bought multiple-unit diesel locomotives as one-for-one replacements for steam locomotives; as a result, railroads could not take advantage of the flexibility afforded by interchangeable units, which could be assembled into any required power output.
 When a three- or four-unit locomotive was considered an indivisible unit, there was no point in the intermediate units having cabs.
-A further advantage was that as B units had no controls, unions were unable to insist that each unit be staffed.
-Finally, B units gave a smoother, streamlined appearance to the train for passenger service.
+A further advantage was that as B-units had no controls, unions were unable to insist that each unit be staffed.
+Finally, B-units gave a smoother, streamlined appearance to the train for passenger service.